justAsascha/terraform-webhosting-module/README.md

 `$ go test -v -timeout 30m`

 # Notes
 I would highly recommend to pass hosted zone as a parameter to keep generation of hosted zones isolated.
-So we have more control of services with longer provisioning time.
+So we have more control of services with longer provisioning time (due to DNS propagation).

 I've added /dist folder of the angular SPA application.
 This is just for demo purpose, so you guys won't need to install nodejs and build it.